siddiquiusman123/Car-Price-Predicition/README.md

 ## 📊 Results
 - Achieved good accuracy with **Random Forest** & **XGBoost**
-- Predictions vary based on key features such as car age, km_driven, fuel type, and brand.
+- Predictions vary based on key features such as car age, km_driven, Engine CC, Power , and brand.
 - Deployed on Streamlit Cloud for easy access.

 ## ✨ Author